OctopusDeploy/docs/docs/projects/version-control/configuring-version-control-on-a-project.md

 ## Using a project with version control enabled

 In general, modifying a project via the Octopus UI with version control enabled is the same as modifying a project configured to save changes to SQL Server.
-There are some minor differences.
+However, there are some minor differences.

 Learn more about [Editing a project with version control enabled](/docs/projects/version-control/editing-a-project-with-version-control-enabled.md).